leaherb/CLSearch/README.md

 This project was created for educational purposes.
 I do not endorse its use for crawling or downloading data from Craigslist.

 ## Usage
 1. Add search parameters to the configuration file **searches_config.yml**, in [YAML](https://yaml.org/) format.
 Any number of searches can be added to **searches_config.yml**.
 Only those with `status: active` will be processed.
-Only those with `email: youremail@mail.com` will have new records send via email.

 2. Run search.py:
 ```
 python search.py
 ```

-3. Search results are saved to a database, currently a file called **database.pickle** * in [Pickle](https://docs.python.org/3/library/pickle.html) format.
-If there is no database file, one will be created.
+3. Search results are saved to a database, currently a file called **database.JSON**.
+If there is no existing database file, one will be created.

-  * Currently, there are no analysis functions provided for analyzing the database.

 ## Project Status
 This project a work in progress.

-Although the Python script **search.py** works, it is currently lacking: finesse, adequate template(s) for **searches_config.yml**, error handling and validations.
+  * An interface for building named searches would be a welcome addition.
+  * No analysis functions provided for analyzing the database.
+  * An alert notifications module is not completed.

 ## How to Contribute